-As at June 30, 2022 and December 31, 2021, the form of determining the fair value of assets received as payment in kind in accordance with the levels defined in IFRS 13 is to classify them as level 3.
+As at June 30, 2022 and December 31, 2021, the manner of determining the fair value of assets received as payment in kind in accordance with the levels defined in IFRS 13 is as level 3.

 15. NON-CURRENT ASSETS AND DISPOSAL GROUPS CLASSIFIED AS HELD FOR SALE